Best Practice

 Running applications on the login nodes

 The login nodes act as the gateways to our cluster and are where users connect to remotely.
-From these login nodes, users can manage their files, view/write files, manage their environments, do some light compilation or submit their jobs.
+From these login nodes, users can manage their files, manage their environments, do some light compilation or submit their jobs.
 The most important thing one needs to remember is that the login nodes are a shared resource and some consideration needs to be exercised when using them.

 Heavy I/O operations on the login nodes